Coronavirus: due to the coronavirus outbreak, all Surrey Libraries are closed

 - Adults: Something with your name and current address on (e.g. driving licence, bank statement or utility bill).

-- Visitors: If you're temporarily in Surrey (for at least a week), you can join the library as a visitor.
+- Visitors: If you're in Surrey for a week or more, you can join as a visitor.
 All you need is a form of identification.